 Progression is achieved through the graded examination structure.
-This specification follows on from the Assistant Teacher specification at RQF level 3, though is not a prerequisite for the Level 4 or 5 qualification.
-This specification provides for two qualifications, a Certificate in Dance Teaching at Level 4 (RQF) and a Diploma in Dance Teaching Leadership and Management at Level 5 (RQF).
+This specification i.e. Certificate in Assistant Teacher at RQF Level 3 may lead to the two further qualifications, a Certificate in Dance Teaching at Level 4 (RQF) and a Diploma in Dance Teaching Leadership and Management at Level 5 (RQF), though is not a prerequisite for the Level 4 or 5 qualification.
+It can therefore also be considered a stand alone qualification.